Zettlr/zettlr-docs/docs/en/getting-started/setup.md

 ## Updating Zettlr

 The application checks for new updates each time you start the app.
 You can also manually trigger the search for updates by clicking 'Help' &rarr; 'Check for updates'.
-If a new version is available, Zettlr will show you a dialog that contains the new version's number, your current version and a changelog with all features and bug fixes the new version contains.
+If a new version is available, Zettlr will display a "download" symbol in the toolbar.
+If you click it, Zettlr will open a dialog which contains the new version's number, your current version and a changelog with all features and bug fixes the new version contains.

 > Never "jump over" versions!
 Sometimes, we change the configuration of Zettlr during an update.
 This may lead to data corruption during an update if you "leave out" the necessary version that will migrate your configuration.
 If you haven't updated Zettlr in a while, do **not** update directly to the latest version.
 Instead, install each update one after another.
 You can find all updates – not just the latest – on [GitHub](https://github.com/Zettlr/Zettlr/releases).

 To update, click the download button and wait for the download to finish.
 Then, click "Begin Update", which will close Zettlr and begin the update process.
 The updater will be placed in your Downloads-folder.
 You can remove it once the update was successful.

 > Do not use this update procedure if you installed Zettlr via a package manager, e.g., Homebrew.
 In that case, please update according to your package manager's procedure to avoid conflicts.
-You can disable the setting "Automatically check for updates" in your preferences to prevent Zettlr from checking for updates.
+You can disable the setting "Automatically check for updates" in your preferences to prevent Zettlr from checking for updates automatically.

+After any update, be prepared to **wait up to a few minutes** for Zettlr to launch.
+After each update, the file cache is being cleared, and when the newer version of Zettlr boots for the first time, it has to recreate this file cache.
+The more files and folders you have open, the longer this process may take.
+So do not worry if you don't see any reaction for some time – the main window(s) will be opened as soon as Zettlr has scanned your workspaces again.

 If automatic updates don't work for you, you can always manually update by downloading the appropriate installer for your system (see above).
 There is no (technical) difference between the first setup and an update; the files are the same.